SIU-CS/J-JAM-production/README.md

 # J-JAM-production
-An AI infused personall blogging web app for users to write about their mental health.
+An AI infused personal blogging web app for users to write about their mental health.

 ## Members